 But I’ve just finished reading How to Fail at Almost Everything and Still Win Big by Scott Adams (creator of the classic Dilbert cartoons) and I think it’s worth adding a couple of points from that book.

-The points are about the misconceptions that people may have about being selfish.
-And how, if we get our own act together first, we end up being capable of giving more help to others.
+The points are about how, if we get our own act together first, we end up being capable of giving more help to others.

 To make the journey to financial independence, you have to take a decision to put yourself and your immediate family first.
 That means before the interests of advertisers, companies, salespeople, bosses, colleagues, neighbours and dinner party acquaintances.